 Getting tired of eating the same thing week after week?
 Add a little bit of spice to your life with authentic Guatemalan foods.

-Guatemalan cuisine is full of life and flavor, and I have the traditional recipes to prove it!
+Guatemalan cuisine is full of life and flavor, and I have the traditional dishes to prove it!

-From pupusas to tamales, here are 27 traditional recipes that capture the heart and soul of Guatemala.
+From pupusas to tamales, they all capture the heart and soul of Guatemala.

 What better way to start your exploration of authentic Guatemalan cuisine than with pepian de pollo?